papa-agoo/csr/README.md

 <br/>

-For now CSR Apps must be run from within the `project root directory`.
+For now CSR apps must be run from within the `project root directory`.

 ```shell
 $ cd /opt/csr